 Smaller and lighter ways of organizing make you agile and responsive.
 And this too was already discovered years ago.
 As Newton taught us in 1687: a=F/m.
 Acceleration is Force divided by Mass.
 In order to accelerate, you not only need to become more forceful, you also need to become lighter.
 Less mass makes you accelerate and it makes you fleet-footed and agile.
 So focus your energy on fleet-footedness.
 Then acceleration will be the result.
 It works that way in sports and in how you organize yourself.
 A powerful organization that becomes heavier and heavier, becomes slower and slower.
 Smaller teams authorized to self-organize will help you to get agile and to accelerate.

 Speed is not the problem: it’s the solution!
 Because the more speed you have, the sooner you’ll be ready – then and only then.
 Ready to respond, ready to change, ready for the unexpected.
 Always ready.
 Ready for anything!

 Speed is deeply rooted in the DNA of responsive enterprises.

-In my keynote speech at the Service Manager Day this month, I’ll be exploring this further and, in addition to the why behind this change, enlightened by examples and pitfalls, I’ll also be discuss the how and the what.
+In my keynote speech at the IT service management (ITSM)-focused Service Manager Day this month, I’ll be exploring this further and, in addition to the why behind this change, enlightened by examples and pitfalls, I’ll also be discussing the how and the what.

 Rini Van Solingen is the CTO of Prowareness (scrum.nl) a leading service supplier in Agility and Scrum, helping customers to get their software engineering under control and rigourously increasing their return-on-investment and team productivity.